solaeus/dust/README.md

 ### Maps

 Maps are flexible collections with arbitrary key-value pairs, similar to JSON objects.
 A map is created with a pair of curly braces and its entries are variables declared inside those braces.
-Map contents can be accessed using dot notation.
+Map contents can be accessed using a colon `:`.

 ```dust
 reminder = {